Four years on, what should Britain do to expedite a Ukrainian victory?

 Deputy Director, Centre for European Reform

-The first thing the UK needs is to be honest with itself about three things:
+The first thing Britain needs is to be honest with itself about three things:

-Firstly, peace is not around the corner.
-Putin has no interest in peace, except on terms that amount to Ukraine’s surrender.
+Peace is not around the corner.
+Putin has no interest in peace, except on terms that amount to Ukraine’s surrender;

-Secondly, Ukraine’s resilience is not infinite.
-European nations cannot rely indefinitely on the Ukrainians’ ability to withstand the terrible conditions the Kremlin is inflicting on them without breaking.
+Ukraine’s resilience is not infinite.
+European nations cannot rely indefinitely on the Ukrainians’ ability to withstand the terrible conditions the Kremlin is inflicting on them without breaking;

-Thirdly, Donald Trump, President of the United States, is not on Ukraine’s side, nor that of Europe.
-Trump has sought to bully Ukraine into making concessions that would fatally undermine it militarily and politically, almost guaranteeing renewed conflict in Europe.
+Donald Trump, President of the US, is not on Ukraine’s side, nor that of European countries.
+Trump has sought to bully Kyiv into making concessions that would fatally undermine it militarily and politically, almost guaranteeing renewed conflict in Europe.

 None of those steps will guarantee that Ukraine defeats Russia and regains territory, but without them, a Russian victory will become more likely.